1cYinfinity/htbdownloadroot/README.md

 ##### NOTE: Do this all in '/tmp' dir in wesley terminal. #####

-After that upload 'exploit' file in '/tmp' dir on Wesley terminal and run the cmd using this ' ./exploit ' After that You got the passwd for psql.
+After that upload 'exploit' file in '/tmp' dir on Wesley terminal and run below cmd :

+But Before you should run this cmd ' cat /etc/systemd/system/download-site.service ' for psql passwd.

 And run this cmd after.
 ![image](https://github.com/1cYinfinity/htbdownloadroot/assets/55952519/064e14d7-a671-4061-8167-465e12b72fb9)